dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

   - andrew_kan
   - saachi_kudtarkar
 key_takeaways:
-  - Overall statistics were similar to last year
+  - The Daily Bruin received a similar number of total applications as last year
-  - Online cut its interns hired, but Graphics, News, and Opinion grew
+  - Online admitted a smaller intern class, while Graphics, News, and Opinion grew
   - Half of the interns are first years and all interns come from a diverse range of majors
 featured_image:
   url: 2018db-recruitment/featuredimage.png